MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

   that is convenient when developing, but not so easy to test.
   'new' e.g. should be avoided, because in tests one might use a mock (from a subclass) instead.
+* The ugly expressions are not included in the usual logic and other expressions, and only there to complete the Java expression syntax.

 ## Literals: List of Grammars in package `de.monticore.literals`